pudly/schmopera-hugo/content/articles/bills-and-business-models.md

 ---
-title: Bills and Business Models
+title: "Bills and Business Models"
 ---

 2013 was a bad year for the business of classical music.